rezabase/FCND-Controls-CPP/README.md

 A second order PD controller that we need to implement and tune after the roll-pitch control.
 This function provides desired and current vertical positions in NED cordinates, feed-forward vertical acceleration and the timestep.
 It must calculate and return the collective thrust command.

-After the implementation, the following constants must be tuned.
-With the following values, the tests passed.

-    kpPosXY = 50
-    kpPosZ = 40
-    KiPosZ = 40
-    kpVelXY = 20
-    kpVelZ = 14

 Below follows a copy of the function:

     float QuadControl::AltitudeControl(float posZCmd, float velZCmd, float posZ, float velZ, Quaternion<float> attitude, float accelZCmd, float dt)